 Title tags are similar to Alt Tags, but they are for human readers, not the search engine bots.
 Good title tag optimization can help visually impaired users access your website.

 XML Image SITEMAPS

 If you’re on WordPress, these plugins can help you create a sitemap: Google XML Sitemaps, Yoast SEO, All-in-One SEO Pack, and Udinra All Image Sitemap.
 For non-WordPress sites, there are many tools that can assist in creating a sitemap, including Screaming Frog, Dynomapper, and more.
 Once you’ve created a sitemap, you’ll then want to submit it through Google’s (or other search engine’s) webmaster tools.

 The placement of visuals within a blog post or web page can make a significant impact on how it ranks on Google.
 If you place an image closer to the search text, it is likely to rank better.
 Also, note that adding a keyword rich caption to your image counts as search text and can help with better image SEO.
 Just don’t overdo it on captions, unless it adds extra value to the image.

 If you want to improve the user experience and increase your site visitors, it is very important you optimize your images with these tips in mind.
 Not only will your site visitors be happier, you will dramatically improve SEO which is great for your brand’s visibility and accessibility.

-At WP Engine, we have created a specialized environment that guarantees ultimate WordPress optimization.
+At WP Engine, we have created a specialized managed WordPress hosting environment that guarantees ultimate WordPress optimization.
 We will ensure that your all your pages and media load quickly, keep your site secure and stable, ultimately improving the user experience.
 WP Engine takes the worry out of making sure all aspects of your site are fully optimized, giving you time to focus on other aspects of your business.
 Check out our various plans that cater to businesses of all sizes.